morgana-x/Classicube-Doors/README.md

 then unload, compile and load the plugin as per the commands stated in the installation instructions

+When `ToggleOnBreak` is set to true, the only way to destroy the door is to break the block underneath it

 # Screenshots

 ![Screenshot (60)](https://github.com/morgana-x/Classicube-Doors/assets/89588301/57862fbd-6f8b-48bb-829d-70e589319f86)